Ricci Flow and Volume Renormalizability: Fefferman--Graham expansions of AH metrics

 \subsection{Partially even metrics}

+We now discuss the extent to which even expansions are well-defined.
+The procedure leading to Graham--Lee normal form discussed in the previous section establishes a bijection between representatives of the conformal infinity $\mathfrak c(g)$ and the set of special defining functions.
+The following lemma is due to Graham \cite{Gr} with an important addition by Guillarmou \cite{Guillarmou}.

-As before, we assume that $n = \dim M$ is even, and write $n = 2m$.
-To make Definition \ref{definition1.1} sensible, we must establish the following \begin{prop} If an AH metric $g$ is even to order $2\ell$ in the normal form corresponding to one choice of metric $h_0 \in \frakc (g)$, then it is even to the same order with respect to any other metric $h_0' \in \frakc(g)$. \end{prop}
+\begin{Proposition} If an AH metric $g$ is even to order $2\ell$ in the normal form corresponding to one choice of metric $h_0 \in \frakc (g)$, then it is even to the same order with respect to any other metric $h_0' \in \frakc(g)$.
+Further, if $x$ and $x'$ are the special boundary defining functions corresponding to $h_0$ and $h_0'$ respectively, and $y = y^{\alpha}$ and $y' = {y'}^{\alpha}$ are corresponding choices of smooth coordinates on $\partial M$ extended to be constant along the respective gradient flow lines, then coordinate change of $(\phi')^{-1}\circ \phi$ on $U_x$ has expansions